Hair-trigger ICBM standoff hasn't changed, but the U.S. and Russia could back off in stages outlined in a Rand study

 Russia's early warning system, designed to detect an ICBM attack in the event of a nuclear war with the U.S., is in such a shambles that leaders in Moscow might have trouble in a crisis telling a false alarm from the real thing, according to a Rand report.
 In addition, Russia has so few ballistic missile submarines on patrol or mobile ICBMs on the road that hardly any of its strategic nuclear forces are likely to survive a first strike.
 And U.S. Trident submarines could launch missiles ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Rand Study Finds ICBM Standoff Unabated Between U.S. and Russia".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Rand Study Finds ICBM Standoff Unabated Between U.S. and Russia".

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.